RomayLala/alx-higher_level_programming/0x0B-python-input_output/README.md

 This function  appends a string at the end of a text file (UTF8) and returns the number of characters added.
 This function returns the JSON representation of an object (string).
 This function returns an object (Python data structure) represented by a JSON string.
+This function writes an Object to a text file, using a JSON representation.